Saturday, October 22, 2011

 I drive north to the Allegheny Reservoir and with the sun setting I take a quick hike out to the tops of the bluffs overlooking the reservoir.
 The northern part of the forest district is much prettier with far fewer roads and wells.
 On the way back to Warren, the nearest town, a small black bear bolts across the road right in front of my car.

-"So they do have bears here.
+"So, they do have bears here.
 I wonder if it's a man-eater!"

-As I mentioned, I have had some run ins with black bears.
-Once in the Porcupine Mountains, I greeted a bear on a pitch black night by saying "Hey Ron, is that you?", but the most interesting encounter occurred in the Shenandoah National Park.
+As I mentioned, I have had some run-ins with black bears.
+Once in the Porcupine Mountains, I greeted a bear on a pitch-black night by saying "Hey Ron, is that you?", but the most interesting encounter occurred in the Shenandoah National Park.
 It was a family vacation with my wife, two kids and the dog and we had just finished a canoe trip on the Shenandoah River.
 We were now headed to the next phase of the trip, a rustic cabin in the national park.
 Driving through this part of Virginia, we noticed just about everything is named Shenandoah: Shenandoah National Park, Shenandoah River, Shenandoah Drive, Shenandoah View Apartments, Shenandoah Cleaners.
-Feeling a little punchy after day five of the family vacation, my wife began to singing John Denver's "Country Roads" every time one of us said the word "Shenandoah."
+Feeling a little punchy after day five of the family vacation, my wife began singing John Denver's "Country Roads" every time one of us said the word "Shenandoah."

 Almost heaven, West Virginia